The Song That Doesn't End: Notable appearances and recordings

-A version of the song was used as the closing theme of Lamb Chop's Play-Along, a 1992 televised puppet show on PBS.
+The first official record was the release of a home video in 1988, distributed by Fries Home Video, a subdivision of Fries Entertainment, Inc. A version of the song was used as the closing theme of Lamb Chop's Play-Along, a 1992 televised puppet show on PBS.
 At the end of each episode, the puppets and children sang the verses of the song while hostess Shari Lewis would try in vain to stop them.
 They would eventually leave on her urging, even while beginning a sixth verse (which eventually fades away).
-Finally at the end of the end credits, the puppet character Charlie Horse would return and try to get to sing the song again, until Shari Lewis successfully stopped him for real by covering his mouth.
-Then, Lewis ordered him to "go away" (and not bring the song back in her sight again).
-As Charlie Horse obediently gets out of Lewis's sight, he slams the door (before Lewis could tell him not to).
+Finally, at the end of the end credits, the puppet character Charlie Horse would return and try to get to sing the song again, until Shari successfully stops him a final time by covering his mouth.
+She orders him to "go away" (and not bring the song back in her sight ever again).
+As he obediently gets out of her sight, he slams the door (before she could tell him not to).

 A short rendition of the song appeared in a skit on the animated TV series Cartoon Planet (the skit is also featured on the companion album, Space Ghost's Musical Bar-B-Que).
 Brak sings the song until he is asked to stop by Zorak, who finds it annoying.
 Brak explains that he is unable to because it's the "song that doesn't end."
 He attempts to continue until Zorak loses his temper, causing Brak to cease, remarking, "I guess it just ended."